Mastering the Art of Energy Unit Conversions: A full breakdown

 Q1: Why are there so many different units for energy?

 A1: The different units for energy cater to different scales and contexts.
-Using joules for measuring the energy in a nuclear reaction would be cumbersome, while using megajoules for describing the energy content of a food item would be impractical.
-The choice of unit depends on convenience and clarity.
+Even so, using joules for measuring the energy in a nuclear reaction would be cumbersome, while using megajoules for describing the energy content of a food item would be impractical.
+The choice of unit depends on convenience and clarity Less friction, more output..

 Q2: How can I avoid making mistakes during unit conversions?